The artists formerly known as the Tinker Brothers

 As for those seeking to emulate their success?
 Well, there can only be one approach...

-Eleven, of course, still have plenty of history remaining to make.
+Skye Brothers, of course, still have plenty of history remaining to make.
 They’re yet to reach the peak of their ambitions to become “among the greatest artists of our generation”, let alone coming anywhere near ‘art-world elder statesmen’ territory.